jonoabroad/streaming_j_atto/README.md

 To see amazing output:
 $sbt run

-Otherwise, look at the example:
+Otherwise, look at the code.